 Battle rhythm is an operational knowledge management process.
 It is equal parts strategic routine and information processing.
-Together, these two components work together to improve the organization, develop higher quality and more useful information and encourage strategic decision making.
-The military considers battle rhythm to be a strategy to give them a competitive edge over others.
-Your business' battle rhythm should be understood by all members of the organization to enable better cooperation and context for each person's role in achieving the greater mission.
+These two components work together to improve the organization, develop higher quality and more useful information, and encourage strategic decision-making.
+The military considers battle rhythm a strategy to gain a competitive edge.
+Your business's battle rhythm should be understood by all members of the organization to enable better cooperation and context for each person's role in the greater mission.

-A superior battle rhythm will help your business make the most strategic and correct decisions possible for your business.
-A battle rhythm can also help your small business reduce waste, inefficiency and will help you accomplish goals in less time.
-A widely adopted rhythm also ensures you employees are working in harmony and supporting one another's efforts to the fullest extent.
+A superior battle rhythm will help your business make the most strategic and correct decisions possible.
+A battle rhythm can also help your small business reduce waste, boost efficiency and accomplish goals in less time.
+A widely adopted rhythm also ensures your employees are working in harmony and supporting one another's efforts to the fullest extent.
 All of these things will inherently make your business stronger and more successful.

-The battle rhythm system can be applied to a specific growth goal as well.
-Begin with the goal, then determine what benchmarks or improvements need to occur in order for this to be possible.
-Set the benchmarks and timetables as goals for your departments and have them determine a work schedule or their own plans for achieving the benchmarks in the time period needed.
-Check-ins ahead of benchmarks will both keep employees accountable and keep you informed on the progress.
-Work with your managers to ensure that your goals and timetables are correct – you'll need their support to drive their departments forward towards the goals.
+The battle rhythm system can apply to a specific growth goal as well.
+Begin with the goal, then determine what benchmarks or improvements need to occur to make it possible.
+Set the benchmarks and timetables as goals for your departments, and have them determine a work schedule or their own plans for achieving the benchmarks in the time period needed.
+Check-ins ahead of benchmarks will both keep employees accountable and keep you informed on their progress.
+Work with your managers to ensure that your goals and timetables are correct – you'll need their support to drive their departments toward the goals.

 Marching to the battle rhythm